ollama/ollama/README.md

 `ollama serve` is used when you want to start ollama without running the desktop application.

+## Environment Variables

+Ollama can be configured using several environment variables.
+These variables allow you to customize the behavior of Ollama to suit your needs.
+Below are the key environment variables and their usage:

+### `OLLAMA_NOPRUNE`

+This environment variable controls whether Ollama should delete unused layers.
+If this variable is not set, Ollama will perform the deletion by default.
+Set this variable to any value to prevent Ollama from deleting unused layers.

+### `OLLAMA_HOST`

+Specifies the host and protocol for Ollama.
+If the protocol is not included in the variable (just the host is specified), `http` is used as the default protocol.

+### `OLLAMA_LOG_LEVEL`

+Determines the level of logging Ollama will perform.
+For example, setting this variable to `debug` will enable debug-level logging.

 ## Building

 Install `cmake` and `go`: